MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-iot-visualize-device-readings.md

 The device readings chart is available on the IoT alert, work order, case, device, and asset forms.

-To enable the device readings chart, administrators need to deploy Azure Time Series (Preview) into the Azure subscription when deploying or upgrading Connected Field Service with Azure IoT Hub for their organization.
-Administrators do the deployment through the [IoT Deployment app (aka.ms/deploycfs).](https://aka.ms/deploycfs)
+To enable the device readings chart, administrators need to deploy Azure Time Series (Preview) into the Azure subscription when deploying or upgrading Connected Customer Service with Azure IoT Hub for their organization.
+Administrators do the deployment through the IoT Deployment app.

 ## Prerequisites